Are you tormented by past mistakes? Do they hold you back and stop you from enjoying life?

 Why Mistakes Are So Painful

-Teal explains that our self-worth is tied to performance, and so when we make a mistake – as we all do at some time or another – we feel bad about ourselves and what we’ve done, which is why mistakes are so painful to live with.
+Teal explains that our self-worth is tied to performance.
+When we make a mistake – as we all do at some time or another – we feel bad about ourselves and what we’ve done.
+This is why mistakes are so painful to live with.

 But, most important, she goes on to point out that self-worth really has nothing to do with being perfect; instead it’s all about recognizing and accepting our innate worth regardless of performance.

 Mistakes are the result of the retrospective interpretation of something said or done.
 But the problem with hindsight is that it doesn’t take into account the person you were at the time.
 You can’t expect to know what you didn’t know back then.
 In other words, it was a previous you with a different perspective who took the action that led to the mistake.